CarmeTeam/Carme-Docu/UserDoc/Projects/project-request/project-request.md

 	Fig. 3.

 4. You have to wait for the `project-admin`  to accept your request to join.
 Once you are accepted, your status becomes: `Waiting for approval`.
-This is because the carme-administrator also needs to approve it.
+This is because the carme administrator also needs to approve it.

-5. Once the carme-administrator approves your request, you receive an email saying that you are now an `active member` of the project.
+5. Once the carme administrator approves your request, you receive an email saying that you are now an `active member` of the project.
 You can now create jobs using the resources allocated to the project template.